science

 Fermentation: the prehistoric process that became the latest trend

 Scientists only began studying the health benefits of probiotics recently, but fermented foods have been traditionally known for their healing properties for hundreds of years.
-Fermentation, which creates probiotic-rich food and drink, is a process by which bacteria and yeasts consume sugars, then expel acids, gases, and alcohol.
+Fermentation, which creates probiotic-rich food and drink, is a process by which bacteria and yeasts consume sugars, then expel acids, gasses, and alcohol.

 Fermentation is a natural process that has occurred in nature since the dawn of time, long before humans harnessed it as a culinary technique.
 Throughout human history fermentation has been a reliable method to preserve and improve the flavor of food.
 Indeed, fermented foods have played a major role in the development of human culture and history.

-Incredibly, The two most common strains of beneficial bacteria found in the human digestive system are Lactobacillus acidophilus and Bifidobacterium bifidum, which are also abundant in fermented foods and beverages. libraryad-3-vitamind
+Incredibly, The two most common strains of beneficial bacteria found in the human digestive system are Lactobacillus acidophilus and Bifidobacterium bifidum, which are also abundant in fermented foods and beverages.

 Fermented foods: a common theme across the globe